The Global Damages Review: Singapore

 viii Interest on damages

-With respect to the nature of the interest awarded, Section 12 of the Civil Law Act specifically enables the courts to award simple pre-judgment interests on debts and damages – the provision does not authorise the award of compound interest.
-However, the High Court has found that this did not necessarily prohibit the court from granting compound interest per se or from granting damages assessed with reference to the actual compound interest lost or foregone by the plaintiff who had suffered those damages.65 Thus the court held that the Singapore courts have an 'unfettered discretion to award simple or compound interest as damages'.
-This approach 'accords with commercial and economic reality' and would better reflect a plaintiff's loss because if it were otherwise, a plaintiff in a long-running case risks being severely under-compensated in damages, especially where the interest rate was ascertained to be very high.66
+It was generally considered that Section 12 of the Civil Law Act limits the courts' power to award only simple interest on such debts and damages for the pre-judgment period.
+However, the court in The Oriental Insurance held that the correct legal position was that the courts had discretion to award compound interest as damages if these damages were proved and the justice of the case requires that such damages should be paid.89 The court found that Section 12 was silent with respect to the principles that the court may apply when assessing the amount of damages for which it gives judgment and did not expressly prohibit the court from granting compound interest per se or from granting damages assessed with reference to the actual compound interest lost or forgone by the plaintiff who has suffered those damages.90 The key was to distinguish between 'interest upon the damages', which Section 12 was strictly concerned with, and 'interest as damages', which was beyond the scope of Section 12.91 The court commented that such an approach 'accords with commercial and economic reality' and would better reflect a plaintiff's loss because otherwise, a plaintiff in a long-running case risked being severely undercompensated in damages, especially where the interest rate was ascertained to be very high.92

 ii The role of expert evidence in calculation of damages